19hours/sg-statutes/Acts/Pensions Act.md

 (a) in the case of male officers in the public service in Singapore on 1st July 1956, with the consent of the President, on or after attaining the age of 50 years, and in other cases, on or after attaining the age of 55 years if a man, or of 45 years if a woman, except that in the case of a female officer she was in the service before 1st March 1962 and has opted to retire on or after attaining the age of 45 years;

-(b) on or after attaining the age of 45 years if he is a police officer, including a police officer of such Auxiliary Police Force as may be specified by the President by notification in theGazette, below the rank of assistant superintendent, prison officer below the rank of superintendent or a male nurse at a Government mental hospital;
+(b) on or after attaining the age of 45 years if he is a police officer, including a police officer of such Auxiliary Police Force as may be specified by the President by notification in theGazette, below the rank of assistant superintendent or a prison officer below the rank of superintendent;

 [4/2010 wef 17/02/2010]